Editorial: Taxonomic papers published in EJE

 9. The range of variation is an important species attribute, and authors should properly understand the role of type material.
 Name-bearing type specimens serve to fix the application of names, not to determine what species should look like.
 We can characterize species entirely without reference to types, but then we need types in order to attach names to these species.
 The type specimens, however, may be entirely non-typical and lying on the margin of the range of variation.
 It is therefore usually unnecessary to redescribe type material.
 Taxonomists solving a particular problem should see the type specimens, and all others need descriptions of species and their variation range, not just of the type specimens (whose peculiarities should be of course mentioned).

 10. Characterization of a taxon does not consist exclusively of its morphology.
-Other characteristics, such as distribution, bionomics, behaviour, or molecular and genetic traits, may be very important and inclusion of these data is encouraged.
+Other characteristics, such as distribution, bionomics, behaviour, or molecular and genetic traits, may be very important and inclusion of such data is encouraged.